Louny District: Economy

-The largest employers with its headquarters in Louny District and at least 500 employers are:
+The largest employers with headquarters in Louny District and at least 500 employees are:

 Žatec and its surroundings is known for its tradition of growing Saaz hops.
 It is a protected designation of origin.

 Transport

 The D7 motorway from Prague to Chomutov, including the unfinished section, leads across the district.
 The D6 motorway from Prague to Karlovy Vary passes through the southern part of the district.

 Sights

+Žatec and the landscape of Saaz hops was designated a UNESCO World Heritage Site in 2023 because it is an exceptional example of a monoculture agricultural landscape and long cultural tradition of growing and processing the world's most renown hops variety.

 The most important monuments in the district, protected as national cultural monuments, are: